An Information-Theoretic Framework for Receiver Quantization in Communication: Discussions on Further Quantization Rules at the Receiver

 and

-Such levels satisfy $y^*_k=\mathrm E\left[V|V\in[(k-1)\ell,k\ell)\right],\;k=1,...,K-1$ and $y^*_K=\mathrm E\left[V|V\ge(K-1)\ell\right]$, where $V\sim\mathcal N(0,\sigma_v^2)$ is the input of the quantizer; i.e., the optimal level $y^*_k$ is the \emph{centroid} of the corresponding interval.
+Such levels satisfy $y^{\textrm{c}}_k=\mathrm E\left[\frac{V}{\sigma_v}|\frac{V}{\sigma_v}\in[(k-1)\ell,k\ell)\right],\;k=1,...,K-1$ and $y^{\textrm{c}}_K=\mathrm E\left[\frac{V}{\sigma_v}|\frac{V}{\sigma_v}\ge(K-1)\ell\right]$, where $V\sim\mathcal N(0,\sigma_v^2)$ is the input of the quantizer; i.e., the optimal level is the \emph{centroid} of the corresponding interval.
 This is consistent with the aforementioned result that a conditional expectation operator maximizes the GMI.
-Comparing Fig. \ref{gmimmseuo} and Fig. \ref{gmimmseu1}, we see that, under the same loading factor $L=k\ell$, such a post-processing indeed improves the GMI slightly.
-Interestingly, the optimal loading factor that maximizes the GMI in Fig. \ref{gmimmseuo} is smaller than the optimal loading factor in Fig. \ref{gmimmseu1}.
-In other words, when post-processing is available, the optimal step size of the uniform quantizer becomes smaller, and a concatenation of an MMSE uniform quantizer and an MMSE post-processor is strictly worse than the optimized quantizer with equispaced thresholds.
+In particular, the optimized quantizer with equispaced thresholds considered in Sec.
+VII-A (see Fig. \ref{gmimmseuo}) is equivalent to a uniform quantizer with the same step size $\ell^\circ=0.5646$ (found by numerical optimization) combined with an MMSE post-processor which changes mid-rise levels to centroids.
+Comparing Fig. \ref{gmimmseuo} and Fig. \ref{gmimmseu1}, we see that such a post-processing indeed improves the maximum GMI slightly.
+Interestingly, the optimal step size $\ell^\circ$ that maximizes the GMI in Fig. \ref{gmimmseuo} is smaller than the optimal step size $\ell^*= 0.5860$ in Fig. \ref{gmimmseu1} (see also Table I).
+Thus, when post-processing is available, the step size that maximizes the GMI is reduced.
+Consequently, a concatenation of an $\ell^*$-spaced uniform quantizer and an MMSE post-processor is strictly worse than a single $\ell^\circ$-spaced optimized quantizer.

 Since the example Fig. \ref{gmimmseuo} shows that the gain of the MMSE post-processing is limited for low-resolution uniform quantization, we may infer that the gain is also limited under high resolution.
-In fact, as the step size decreases, the centroid of the interval $[(k-1)\ell,k\ell)$ given in (\ref{olvs}) tends to be its midpoint.\footnote{In \cite{Macro} the asymptotic convergence of centroids to midpoints was proved under uniform quantization with infinitely many levels.} To see this, note that for an arbitrary $c>\ell/2$,
+In fact, as the step size decreases, the centroid of the interval $[(k-1)\ell,k\ell)$ given in (\ref{olvs}) tends to be its midpoint.\footnote{In \cite{Macro} the asymptotic convergence of centroids to midpoints was proved under uniform quantization with infinitely many levels.} To see this, note that for an arbitrary $c>\ell/2$, we have